xtophd/OCP4-Workshop/documentation/04-Hello-World.md

     cd /var/www/html/

-So first things first, we need to adjust the uid used to run this container.
-So, exit the containers shell and return back to the prompt on master.example.com.
-Next edit the project attributes to adjust the uid for the container process.
+When you are done exporing, exit the shell and return to command-line of master.example.com

     exit

+## 4.6 Making an authentic "Hello, World!"

+### Solution #1 - Change Security Attributes

+For our first solution, we are going to adjust the current project's security attribute to enable some minor modifications to a running pods.
+We begin by connecting to the console of our current running application and exploring inside the active container.

     oc edit namespace helloworld